sers-dev/dovecot-director-controller/README.md

+# Archived

+Dovecot removed the director in 2.4
+It's unfortunate because the only alternative is active/passive which is not really suitable for kubernetes.
+Version 3 plans to introduce proper clustering, but at this point in time the feature is only planned for the paid version of dovecot.

+Therefore this repository has become obsolete.
+There's no intention to continue here or alter anything to make it possible.
+We switched away from dovecot.

 # Dovecot Director Controller

 Dovecot director is used to keep a temporary user -> mail server (= dovecot server) mapping, as described in